awsdocs/amazon-sagemaker-developer-guide/doc_source/your-algorithms-containers-inference-private.md

 # Use a Private Docker Registry for Real\-Time Inference Containers<a name="your-algorithms-containers-inference-private"></a>

 Amazon SageMaker hosting enables you to use images stored in Amazon ECR to build your containers for real\-time inference by default\.
 Optionally, you can build containers for real\-time inference from images in a private Docker registry\.
 The private registry must be accessible from an Amazon VPC in your account\.
 Models that you create based on the images stored in your private Docker registry must be configured to connect to the same VPC where you create the private Docker registry\.
-For information about connecting your model to a VPC, see [Give Amazon SageMaker Hosted Endpoints Access to Resources in Your Amazon VPC](host-vpc.md)\.
+For information about connecting your model to a VPC, see [Give SageMaker Hosted Endpoints Access to Resources in Your Amazon VPC](host-vpc.md)\.

 Your Docker registry must be secured with a TLS certificate from a known public certificate authority \(CA\)\.

 **Note**
-Your private Docker registry must allow inbound traffic from the security group\(s\) you specify in the VPC configuration for your model, so that Amazon SageMaker hosting is able to pull model images from your registry\.
+Your private Docker registry must allow inbound traffic from the security group\(s\) you specify in the VPC configuration for your model, so that SageMaker hosting is able to pull model images from your registry\.

 **Topics**
 + [Store Images in a Private Docker Registry](#your-algorithms-containers-inference-private-registry)